What are the inodes and how to reduce their use

 Soft: It is a kind of the previous limit.
 You can still upload files and execute actions on your site, but performance will be limited.

-Hard: When you reach the hard limit, you will not be able to upload files or create folders, and the performance of everything hosted on your plan will be severely compromised.
+Hard: When you reach the hard limit, you cannot upload files or create folders, and the performance of everything hosted on your plan will be severely compromised.

-When you reach the hard limit, you will have to expand your hosting account, the limit of inodes per account, or what your hosting company allows.
+When you reach the hard limit, you must upgrade your hosting account, the limit of inodes per account, or what your hosting company allows.

-I repeat: it doesn't matter the weight of your files.
+I repeat: The Weight of your files doesn't matter.
 You may encounter these contradictory situations:

-You have reached the limit of disk space but with few inodes: You probably have few files, but they are very heavy.
+You have reached the disk space limit with few inodes: You probably have few files, but they are cumbersome.

-You have reached the limit of inodes, but you still have a lot of disk space: You have many files in your accommodation, probably most of them very small.
+You have reached the limit of inodes but still have a lot of disk space.
+Your hosting has many files, which are probably very small.

-In both cases, you must expand the hosting plan.
+In both cases, you must upgrade the hosting plan.

-In the first case, it would be very obvious.
-Usually, you will be aware of it, in the second not so much, and hence the objective of this article that you are reading.
+In the first case, it would be pronounced.
+Usually, you will be aware of it.
+In the second, not so much, and hence the objective of this article that you are reading.

 How do I know that I am reaching the limit of use of inodes?